ISO 45001 vs CMMI

 What It Is

-Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework developed by the CMMI Institute (ISACA).
-It provides a structured approach to enhance organizational performance through maturity levels and capability progression, applicable to development, services, and acquisition domains.
+Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework administered by ISACA.
+It provides a structured approach to enhance organizational performance through maturity levels and capability progression, applicable to development, services, data, and people management domains.
 CMMI uses a goal-oriented methodology focusing on institutionalizing practices for predictable outcomes.

 Key Components

-- 25 Practice Areas in v2.0, grouped into Doing, Managing, Enabling, Improving categories.
+- Practice Areas in V3.0, grouped into Action, Management, Enabling, and Improvement categories across domains.

 Why Organizations Use It